kshedden/workshops/ds-academy/math_review.md

   in the 1950's.
 We discuss these in the next section.

-- This area has had a revival over the last 10 years since a form of gradient desc ent is used to fit deep learning models.
+- This area has had a revival over the last 10 years since a form of gradient descent is used to fit deep learning models.
 Specifically, there have been several major new ideas in the area of
   [stochastic gradient descent](https://en.wikipedia.org/wiki/Conjugate_gradient_method),
   but we will not cover these further here.